-- Has the agency or another organization within the state collected data and evaluated trends on the number of pipeline damages per 1,000 locate requests?
-Yes = 2 No = 0 Needs Improvement = 1 - a.
+- a.
 What stakeholder group is causing the highest number of damages to the pipelines?
 Operator, contractor, locating company or public. - b.
 Has the state verified the operator is appropriately focusing damage prevention education and training to stakeholders causing the most damages? - c.
 Has the state evaluated which of the following best describes the reason for the excavation damages; i.e., operator or contractor not following written procedures, failure to maintain marks, failure to support exposed facilities, failure to use hand tools were required, failure to test-hole (pot hole), improper backfilling practices, failure to maintain clearance or insufficient excavation practices. - d.
 Has the state verified the operator is appropriately focusing damage prevention education and training to address the causes of excavation damages?

 - a.
-NCDOT, Google (and other companys installing fiber) has caused the most damages in NC in recent history.
+Telecommunications fiber construction has caused the most damages in NC in recent history.
 Stakeholder group data is compiled by each operator and varies by operator.
-These types of data were discussed with the operators during the 2021 DP Plan inspections.
-Although the NC General Statute requires damages to be reported by the excavator, this is not always the case.
-As such, NC811 (typically used by gas operators for this purpose) is not complete and not reliable.
-The natural gas operators are leading by example in this category and as such report damages more frequently than other excavators. - b.
+These types of data were discussed with the operators during the 2022 Damage Prevention inspections. - b.
 The operators and NC811 are both providing training for all excavators and put more effort in covering contractors for NCDOT and fiber companies.
 Utilities Coordinating Committee meetings communicate with representatives of the excavating community including NCDOT and fiber companies.
-Operator's focus on education and training with stakeholders causing most damage was addressed during the 2021 DP Plan inspection with operators.
-The list of excavators working in the area of a pipeline was reviewed for each operator.
-Improvement suggestions were provided for each operator.
-Most operators are using the Public Awareness notification list as the list for excavators.
-The issues with this practice were discussed with operators and NCUC DP Inspector encouraged improved practices. - c.
-The NCUC program manager reviews all damages that result in repairs exceeding \$5000.
-A lot of information is gained from these reviews.
-The reasons for excavation damages were addressed during the 2021 DP Plan inspection with individual operators.
+Operator's focus on education and training with stakeholders causing most damage was addressed during the 2022 Damage Prevention inspections with operators. - c.
+The reasons for excavation damages were addressed during the 2022 Damage Prevention inspections with individual operators.
 Operators have this information.
 NCUC DP inspector requested this type of information be evaluated during discussions with each operator.
 Operators are performing root cause analysis to determine these specific areas of damages. - d.
-The operators provide education and training for the locating cause.
-NC811 super mega spreadsheet that captures reported damages to underground facilities and the contractors causing the damage.
-The causes of excavation damages were addressed during the 2021 DP Plan inspection with operators.
-Improvements to the education and training component and participation in the Utilities Coordinating Committee (UCC)(outreach) were encouraged.
-As a result of focused efforts of NCUC DP Inspector on this topic, some gas operators now share damages with root causes during the UCC Meetings.
-This practice was not done during the past 5-6 years of meetings.
+Education and training were addressed during the 2022 Damage Prevention inspections with individual operators.
+Operators have this information. - 5 General Comments: